whosonfirst/go-mapzen-whosonfirst-s3/README.md

 ## Important

-1. Parts (or all) of this package will almost certainly be renamed and/or merged with the [go-whosonfirst-aws](https://github.com/whosonfirst/go-whosonfirst-aws) and [go-whosonfirst-clone](https://github.com/whosonfirst/go-whosonfirst-clone) packages.
-The details are still being worked out.
 2. There is only local -> remote (S3) synchronization at the moment.
 See above.
 3. There is no retry (for failed uploads) code yet.